baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 >**NOTE:** If your using the [Adafruit's Occidentalis distribution][08], this may require a [slightly different update tool][09]

-# Step 8: Package Installs - DONE
+# Step 8: Package Installs
 While the Raspberry Pi comes with a fairly robust set of Linux packages, it could use some beefing up for most uses.
 For example, while the distribution is likely to already have some Python packages installed,